ahmadchata/ahmadchata/README.md

 ## Global

-I am currently working at [The Nigerian Army](https://army.mil.ng) Cyber Warfare Command and No!
+I work at [The Nigerian Army](https://army.mil.ng) Cyber Warfare Command and No!
 I don't stop missiles.
 I build, maintain and improve the performance of web apps.
-I was previously at a startup [Insurpass](https://insurpass.com) as a front-end developer, I built and maintained the company's api based merchant and admin dashboards that had thousands of users.
+Previously, I worked at a startup [Insurpass](https://insurpass.com) as a front-end developer, I built and maintained the company's API based merchant and admin dashboards that had thousands of users.
 It might not be much but...pheww!!!
 My strength is building beautiful, scalable and performant web apps.

 ## Hooks

 - Currently reading — Data Structures and Algorithms with JavaScript.
 - Currently learning — NodeJS and TypeScript (I'll become an outlier if I don't know them).
-- If you tweet often, I'm on Twitter as `@ahmadchata` and if you'd like to make things official then `ahmadchata@gmail.com`.
+- If you tweet often, I'm on Twitter as `@ahmadchata` and if you'd like to make things official then email me at `ahmadchata@gmail.com`.

 ## Components